 After a career as a police officer, what prompted you to write about it?

-high I’ve wanted to write a book.
+Since junior high I’ve wanted to write a book.
 I was a big reader as a kid and inhaled novels by Alistair MacLean, Desmond Bagley, Hammond Innes, Adam Hall, John D. MacDonald, and Raymond Chandler.
 Later, Joseph Wambaugh, George V. Higgins, and Ed McBain.
 My days working as a reporter, then as a police officer, left little time for writing.
 I had ideas for a detective story thirty years ago and took pages of notes but set them aside.
-In 2013 I had two heart attacks, actually died, which brought on my retirement a bit early and gave me some free time to begin the book.
+In 2013 I had two heart attacks and actually died, which brought on my retirement a bit early and gave me some free time to begin the book.
 Five years later, ta da.

 You set Apprehension in 1988.
 Why over thirty years ago?

 That is when I first took notes for the novel, and that planted the story in that time frame.
 A criminal law change that’s key to the plot occurred in 1989, and I wanted the book to be authentic.
 Also, Apprehension is about communication, miscommunication, and misunderstandings, so if anybody in the story had cell phones, none of the drama would have happened.